Top 9 This Week

 • Financial shocks force homeowners to sell earlier and or under pressure/duress

 Canada’s system while not perfect, helps insulate households from exactly the kind of shocks that destabilize housing markets and I speak from experience.
-My now 35 year old son had open hear surgery when he was 14 months old.
+My now 35 year old son had open heart surgery when he was 14 months old.
 Complications arose resulting in a lengthy hospital stay.
 Without the “system” we enjoy in Canada, I may still be paying for what was likely a $300,000 to $500,000 bill.

 Source: Organization for Economic Co-operation & Development (OECD), World Health Organization, West Health–Gallup Health Care Affordability Index